O-X-L/ansible-opnsense/docs/source/modules/dnsmasq.rst

  text'"
-    "add_subnet","boolean","false","false","\-","Add the real client addresses to DNS queries which are forwarded upstream" "strip_subnet","boolean","false","false","\-","Strip the subnet received by a downstream DNS server" "regdhcp","boolean","false","false","\-","Specify hostname when requesting DHCP lease"
+    "add_subnet","boolean","false","false","\-","Add the real client addresses to DNS queries which are forwarded upstream" "strip_subnet","boolean","false","false","\-","Strip the subnet received by a downstream DNS server" "dhcp_disable_interfaces","list","false","\-","dhcp_dis_ints, ints_no_dhcp","Do not provide DHCP, TFTP or router advertisement on the specified interfaces."
+    "dhcp_fqdn","boolean","false","false","\-","Registers the qualified names of DHCP clients into the DNS."
+    "dhcp_domain","string","false","\-","\-","Domain part to registers the qualified names of DHCP clients into the DNS."
+    "dhcp_local","boolean","false","true","\-","Sets all DHCP domains as local."
+    "dhcp_lease_max","int","false","\-","\-","Limits Dnsmasq to the specified maximum number of DHCP leases."
+    "dhcp_authoritative","boolean","false","false","\-","Should be set when Dnsmasq is definitely the only DHCP server on a network."
+    "dhcp_reply_delay","int","false","\-","\-","Delays sending DHCPOFFER and PROXYDHCP replies for at least the specified number of seconds."
+    "dhcp_default_fw_rules","boolean","false","true","\-","Automatically register firewall rules to allow DHCP traffic for all selected interfaces."
+    "dhcp_enable_ra","boolean","false","false","\-","Enable Router Advertisements for all configured DHCPv6 ranges."
+    "dhcp_hasync","boolean","false","true","\-","HA sync DHCP general settings."
+    "regdhcp","boolean","false","false","\-","Specify hostname when requesting DHCP lease"
     "regdhcpdomain","str","false","false","\-","Domain used for DHCP hostname registrations"
     "regdhcpstatic","boolean","false","false","\-","Register DHCP Static mappings"